 - Standards: Standards are the broad categories of knowledge, skills, and performance of effective practice detailed in the regulations.
-There are four Standards for administrators: Instructional Leadership; Management and Operations; Family and Community Engagement; and Professional Culture. - indicators: Indicators, also detailed in the regulations, describe specific knowledge, skills, and performance for each Standard.
-For example, there are five Indicators in Standard I of the School Administrator rubric, including Curriculum, Instruction, and Evaluation. - Elements: The elements are more specific descriptions of actions and behaviors related to each Indicator.
-The elements further break down the Indicators into more specific aspects of educator practice and provide an opportunity for evaluators to offer detailed feedback hat serves as a roadmap for improvement. - Descriptors: Performance descriptors are observable and measurable statements of educator actions and behaviors aligned to each element and serve as the basis for identifying the level of teaching or administrative performance in one of four categories.
-Unsatisfactory, Needs Improvement, Proficient, or Exemplary.
+There are four Standards for edministrators: Instructional Leadership; Management and Operations; Family and Community Engagement and Professional Culture. - indicators indicators, also detalled in the regulations, describe specific knowledge, skills, and performance for each Standard.
+For example, filere are five indicators in Standard i of the School Administrator rubble, frictuding Curriculum, Instruction, and Evaluation. - Etements: The elements are more specific descriptions of actions and behaviors related to each indicator.
+The elements further break down the Indicators, into more specific aspects of educator practice and provide an opportunity for evaluators to offer detailed feadback that serves as a roadmap for Improvement. - Descriptors: Performance descriptors are observable and measurable statements of educator actions and behaviore aligned to each element and same as the basis for Identifying the level of teaching or administrative performance in one of four categories; Unsatiafaciony Naeds Improvement, Prohofent, or Exemplary.